Trials on Trial: A New Vision for Adjudication in Ontario

 It is also significant that the Working Group did not adopt the model in place in England and Wales, in which (presumptively) all evidence in chief at trial is adduced by way of witness statement.
 That jurisdiction has used that default mode of evidence for all civil trials since 1999.

-Some Ontario judges have adopted similar approaches to ‘hybrid’ proceedings, or trials of an issue (e.g., SS&C Technologies v The Bank of New York).
-But handling disputes over whether a witness' statement aligns with prior written evidence exchanged by the parties often extends beyond the usual impeachment process at trial.
+Some Ontario judges have adopted similar approaches to “hybrid” proceedings or trials of an issue (e.g., SS&C Technologies v The Bank of New York).
+But handling disputes over whether a witness’ statement aligns with prior written evidence exchanged by the parties often extends beyond the usual impeachment process at trial.
 In some cases, this issue has consumed significant resources from both the parties and the court, which may not fully align with the goals of the proposed reforms.

 Implications for In-House Counsel

-The proposed changes to adjudicative processes will not only impact external counsel and their conduct of trials, but will have some apparent implications for in-house counsel:
+The proposed changes to adjudicative processes will not only impact external counsel and their conduct of trials but will have some apparent implications for in-house counsel:

-3. Or More and Early Settlement?
+3. Or More & Early Settlement?
 While trials may be more efficient, the effect of the proposed Rules reforms may be to reduce the need for dispositive hearings.
-This is so given the resource pressure that the upfront evidence model will place on parties and counsel.
+This is so given the resource pressure that the up-front evidence model will place on parties and counsel.
 In-house counsel should consider being prepared to assess cases and litigation costs early, and early resolution in appropriate cases if the unavoidable costs justify it.

 This is only one part of our series, A New Vision for Litigation, analyzing the proposed reforms to Ontario’s Rules of Civil Procedure.
 See our other blogs here: